Why is overnight funding charged?

 When placing a spread bet or CFD, you’re using leverage.
 This means you are effectively being lent the money required to open your position, outside the initial deposit you’ve paid.

 Using the example of spread betting, let’s say you’re using a daily bet.
 As we explain on the expiries page, this type of bet is designed primarily for short-term positions.
-So, if you want to keep it open overnight, you will be charged a small fee to cover the cost of the money you’ve effectively borrowed.
+So, if you want to keep it open overnight, you will be charged for the entire position.

 The charge will be triggered once you pass the daily cut-off time (typically 10pm UK time, although this may vary for international markets).
 If you close your position on the same day before this time, there is no funding fee.